JacksonOfTrades/Middleman-linklog/source/articles/2015-06-21-linklog-example.html.md

 ---
-title: <a href="https://www.youtube.com/watch?v=KC_KUKlKouQ">A Linklog example</a>
+title: Linklogging?
 date: 2015-06-21
-tags:
+tags: linklog, middleman
-pagetitle: A Linklogging example
+link:
 ---

 So, right here we have an example of a linklog and all its glory, the title links out, how crazy is that?